 How we treat animals matters.
-That's why we created EpiFix, a new way to fix animals without painful, risky surgeries.
+That's why we are creating EpiFix, a new way to fix animals without painful, risky surgeries.

 Eliminating invasive surgery is always a good thing, but it's the impact that really matters.

-A low-cost single-injection makes it much easier and cheaper for spay/neuter organizations and shelters to fix homeless animals.
+We've patented a single-injection alternative to surgical neuters that makes it much easier and cheaper for spay/neuter organizations and shelters to fix homeless animals.
 That means better health, reduced overpopulation, and a happier life for vulnerable cats and dogs worldwide.